This is a follow-up on the old post I put up about Neil Young and the way music sounds.

 The records I have so far is a small collection of old vinyl from my parents house, some freebies handed to me from friends and two that I’ve purchased in the past few months.
 Listening to them recently has been an experience to say the least.

-My kids are a little interested in records mostly because they can’t really fathom the idea of not having any song you want at your fingertips.
+My kids are not overly interested in records mostly because they can’t fathom the idea of not having any song they want at their fingertips.
 Understandable considering they’re growing up as part of the Spotify generation.
 With records you can’t search for music, you can’t easily skip tracks, and (gasp!) you can’t create playlists.
 Taking a big disk out of a sleeve, placing it on a machine, moving the arm into position and, well, yeah.
 It’s not their cup of tea.

 Then there is the thing about the “sound” of vinyl.
 A lot of people out there have REALLY.
 BIG.
 FEELS. about the “sound” of vinyl.
 It’s warmer.
 It’s clearer.
 It’s….

 “Daddy, is it supposed to sound like bacon frying?” my 11 year old asked me when I put on an old Simon and Garfunkel record.

 Here is the thing.
 Yes, this album is an orignal copy of Bookends that my mom bought brand new in 1968.
 It has no protective paper sleeve and wasn’t really treated with the classic audiophile reverence.
 But it’s pretty annoying to hear that good, ol’ snap crackle and pop on top of the music you’re trying to enjoy.
 The newer records I have aren’t as bad, but it’s still there, no matter how faint.
 And if you have a really awesome system, it only accentuates the crackling.